Success Stories

 Campground at Moran State Park.
 Photo courtesy Washington State Parks and Recreation Commission (State Parks).

-Other popular parks in Washington which have received TLT acres include Lake Sammamish State Park near Bellevue; South Whidbey Island State Park and Fort Ebey State Park on Whidbey Island; Squak Mountain State Park near Issaquah; and Larabee State Park south of Bellingham.
+Other popular parks in Washington that have received TLT acres include Lake Sammamish State Park near Bellevue, South Whidbey Island State Park and Fort Ebey State Park on Whidbey Island, Squak Mountain State Park near Issaquah, and Larabee State Park south of Bellingham.

 In addition, 43 DNR-managed natural areas owe their existence, in full or in part, to the TLT program.
 One example is Morning Star Natural Resources Conservation Area (NRCA) off the Mountain Loop Highway, which preserves outstanding alpine scenery and provides miles of hiking trails for the growing populations of Snohomish and King counties.
 Another example is Mount Si NRCA near North Bend, which protects four mountain peaks, several stream systems, and three alpine lakes, providing room to roam for mountain goats and many other wildlife species.